dustinpfister/blog_posts/_posts/js-javascript-example-draw-points.md

 ## 2 - Demo of the draw points method

-Now for a simple demo to try this draw points method out to make sure that it is working the way that I want it to.
-For this demo I will just have a simple draw.js file, and then add to it with my draw points file that I covered above.
-After that I think that I will just have everything else in the main.js file when it comes to creating the canvas element, creating an array of points arrays, and using the draw points method.
+Now for a demo to try this draw points method out to make sure that it is working the way that I want it to.
+For this demo I will have a few files one of which is a utilities library, another is a points module, and the final javaScript file is a main javaScript file that will make use of all of the other files that i have wrote about in this post.
+The main file of interest in this example though would be the points.js file that is the current state of a module that I am using to cerate an instance of the kind of object that I use with this draw points method.

 ### 2.1 - utilities